Critical Health Issues

 A natural tooth consists of a root and a crown.
 The part of the tooth that you see and eat with is called the crown.
 “When you lose a tooth, you lose both the root and the crown,” Dr. Neshat points out.
 “The dental implant is a new root, fitted in a socket that we create in the patient’s jaw, replacing the lost root of the natural tooth.”

-“Once an implant has been placed in the jaw, the bone around the implant needs to heal for some period of time.
+“Once an implant has been placed in the jaw, the bone around the implant needs to heal for some period.
 The next step is placing a support post called an abutment into the implant itself, and then a new crown, or replacement tooth, is placed on top.
-It actually fits right on the abutment.
+It fits right on the abutment.
 If the purpose is to anchor a denture, as it was with Carolyn, we proceed differently.
 Our goal then is to anchor the dentures to the implants, so that it just clicks into place and is very firm and stable-long tern.”

-Such a major step forward is possible, says Dr. Neshat, “because of greatly increased understanding of how the bone and the body heal around an implant, because our surgical technique is much improved, and because implant companies have made great strides in their products.
+Such a significant step forward is possible, says Dr. Neshat, “because of greatly increased understanding of how the bone and the body heal around an implant, because our surgical technique is much improved, and because implant companies have made great strides in their products.
 Added together, this all means we are enjoying success with dental implants at the 95% level or higher, with patients well into their 80s and older.” –visit www.nuimageimplants.com for more information.